Northwestern-Data-Sci-Seminar/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Nimble Ogres/Checkpoint_3/README.md

 ## Questions

-1. Choropleth Map of allegations filed by different race
+* Is there any pattern between the race of the victim, and where the allegation was reported?
-2. Choropleth Map of how officers relate to the population of different areas of Chicago over the years
+* How does the number of officers relate to the population of different areas of Chicago over the years?

 ## Instructions to run Observable Notebooks
 Open the following links to see the executed code and the Choropleth maps.